Create a product or service targeting an issue Guatemalan immigrants face.

 The Monterrosos are a family of five.
 In Guatemala, the mother would stay home, taking care of the children while the father worked as a tradesman making 300 000 GQT per year (about $50 571 CAN).
 This family is immigrating to Canada to seek opportunity for their children’s future.
 This means the father—and potentially mother—need to find a job as soon as possible.
 A problem that the family faces is the change in clothing style when they arrive in Canada.
 Clothing has a large effect on how a person feels and acts, but buying a whole new wardrobe per person adds up.

-I created the prototype for NuevoCAN in Figma, an online platform for designing and prototyping user experience for web and mobile apps.
+I created the prototype for NuevoCAN in Figma, an online platform for designing and prototyping interactive user experience for web and mobile apps.
+The images below are a few screencaps of the final design.

-Although we were not able to test out our interface with our target market, Guatemalans, we did test it our with a large variety of different types of users.
-Feedback was positive, and users were able to complete main tasks with ease.
+Although we were not able to test out our interface with our assigned target market, Guatemalan immigrants, we did test our prototype with a large variety of different types of users.
+Feedback was positive overall, and users were able to complete main tasks with ease.